 MARPE

 MARPE is a non-surgical palatal expansion technique for adults that uses small, temporary skeletal anchors placed in the upper jaw to support a customized expansion device.
+Over time, the device gently widens the maxilla, which may help improve:

 Why MARPE Is Changing Adult Orthodontics